nicsxr/url_shortener/readme.md

  - Total visits of a user
  - Daily visits histry of a user
  - Daily visits history of a user to a given url

+## Setup

+ 1. Create .env file in the root directory with variable called - URI (connection string for mongodb).
+ 2. Change backend api url in /client/app,js

 ## User
 Users are defined by their IPs (currently using expressjs's built-in req.ip method, which isn't reliable.
 Better way of doing it would be using headers('x-forwarded-for', 'x-real-ip') when run behind a proxy)